 - Mosquitos are non-bearable to smoke so if you think smoke is necessary then you can smoke the area to get rid of mosquitos.

-These are some of the common injuries during hiking.
+Apart from the above, these are some of the common issues during hiking.

 One of the most common issues is how to get filtered and hygienic water while hiking?